SuchLuukie/OCR-Word-Search-Puzzle-Solver/README.md

     Some word search puzzles contain a sentence or word within the remaining/unused letters in the puzzle.
     Another algorithm is needed to try and solve that list of randomised letters.

+# Tasks
+* OCR Model
+    * Obtain dataset used to train the model
+    * Split dataset in training and testing sets
+    * Train and test the model

+* Input
+    * Get bounding boxes of the letters and process them
+    * Turn the search puzzle into 2D array
+    * Turn the given words into 1D array

+* Solver
+    * TODO

 # Showcase